 The UK's PSV technician competition

-Modern PSV technicians need traditional mechanical skills, may need to turn their hand to welding, but also diagnose and fault find on a complex modern clean fuel bus.
-This range of day to day challenges makes them some of the most versatile operations engineers out there, and the IRTE Skills Challenge aims to celebrate this expertise.
+Modern PSV technicians need traditional mechanical skills but will also need to be able to weld, find faults and diagnose solutions on a complex clean fuel bus.
+This range of challenges makes them the most versatile operations engineers out there, and the IRTE Skills Challenge celebrates this expertise.

 Skills Challenge news

 Its new transmissions offer up to 7.13% fuel saving in urban driving

 Postponed anniversary competition will now take place in June

 Skills Challenge sponsor BAE Systems at forefront of technology revolution.